H-type foliations: H-type foliations

-\begin{Example}(K-contact manifolds) Let $(\M,\theta)$ be a $2n+1$-dimensional smooth contact manifold with Reeb vector field $Z$.
+Preliminary examples of such structures include the following. \begin{Example}(K-contact manifolds) Let $(\M,\theta)$ be a $2n+1$-dimensional smooth contact manifold with Reeb vector field $Z$.
 The Reeb foliation on $\M$ is given by the orbits of $Z$.
-From \cite{Sasaki60}, it is always possible to find a Riemannian metric $g$ and a $(1,1)$-tensor field $J$ on $\M$ so that for every vector fields $X, Y$
+From \cite{Sasaki60}, it is always possible to find a Riemannian metric $g$ and a $(1,1)$-tensor field $J$ on $\M$ so that for all vector fields $X, Y$

 The triple $(\M, \theta,g)$ is called a contact Riemannian manifold.
 The Reeb foliation is totally geodesic with bundle like metric if and only if the Reeb vector field $Z$ is a Killing field.
 In that case, $(\M, \theta,g)$ is called a K-contact Riemannian manifold.
-Observe that the horizontal distribution $\mathcal{H}$ is then the kernel of $\theta$ and that $\mathcal{H}$ is bracket generating because $\theta$ is a contact form.
+Observe that the horizontal distribution $\Ho$ is then the kernel of $\theta$ and that $\Ho$ is bracket-generating because $\theta$ is a contact form.
 Sasakian manifolds are the $K$-contact manifolds for which $J$ is integrable (i.e. has a vanishing Nijenhuis tensor); see \cite{BoG} for further details on Sasakian foliations. \end{Example}

-\begin{Example}(Positive and negative 3-K-contact manifolds) Consider a smooth $(4n+3)$-dimensional Riemannian manifold $(\M,g)$, admitting three distinct K-contact structures i.e.\ non-degenerate one-forms $\theta_\alpha$, for $\alpha=1,2,3$ such that $(\M,\theta_\alpha,g)$ is a contact Riemannian manifold and each Reeb vector field $Z_\alpha$ is Killing for the Riemannian metric $g$.
+\begin{Example}(Positive and negative 3K-contact manifolds) Consider a smooth $(4n+3)$-dimensional Riemannian manifold $(\M,g)$, admitting three distinct K-contact structures i.e.\ non-degenerate one-forms $\theta_\alpha$, for $\alpha=1,2,3$ such that $(\M,\theta_\alpha,g)$ is a contact Riemannian manifold and each Reeb vector field $Z_\alpha$ is Killing for the Riemannian metric $g$.
+Define $J_\alpha$ relative to the contact structure $(\M, \theta_\alpha,g)$ as in \eqref{JmapKCont}.
 Furthermore, we assume that

 where $\epsilon_{\alpha\beta\gamma}$ denotes the Levi-Civita symbol.
-Following \cite{Je} (see also \cite{Ishihara73, Tanno2}), we call $(\M,g)$ a 3-K-contact (resp.\ negative 3-K-contact) structure if for distinct $\alpha,\beta,\gamma$ it holds
+Following \cite{Je} (see also \cite{Ishihara73, Tanno2}), we call $(\M,g)$ a 3K-contact (resp.\ negative 3K-contact) structure if for distinct $\alpha,\beta,\gamma$ it holds

-The bundle generated by the Reeb vector fields $\ver = \mathrm{span}\{Z_1,Z_2,Z_3\}$ is integrable and, thanks to the Killing condition, the leaves of the corresponding foliation are totally geodesic with bundle like metric.
+The bundle generated by the Reeb vector fields $\V = \spn\{Z_1,Z_2,Z_3\}$ is integrable and, thanks to the Killing condition, the leaves of the corresponding foliation are totally geodesic with bundle like metric.
 Therefore, letting

-we have $T_p \M = \hor_p \oplus \ver_p$, with $\hor \perp \ver$, and $(\M,\hor,g)$ is a totally geodesic foliation. \end{Example}
+we have $T_p \M = \Ho_p \oplus \V_p$, with $\Ho \perp \V$, and $(\M,\Ho,g)$ is a totally geodesic foliation. \end{Example}